kilpkonn/msc-thesis/main.typ

   ],
 ) <agsy_transformation_branches>

-In case we use type constructors or functions that take multiple arguments, we need to solve all the subproblems of finding terms for arguments.
+In case we use constructors or functions that take multiple arguments, we need to solve all the subproblems of finding terms for arguments.
 The same is true for case splitting: we have to solve subproblems for all the cases.
 For example, shown in @agsy_all_branches we see that function ```hs foo : (A, B, C) -> Foo``` can only be used if we manage to solve the subproblems of finding terms of the correct type for all the arguments.